AIDA (international space cooperation): Mission design

 AIDA will target 65803 Didymos, a binary asteroid system in which one asteroid is orbited by a smaller one.
 The primary asteroid is about 800 m in diameter; its small satellite is about 150 m in diameter in an orbit about 1.1 km from the primary.
 Didymos is not an Earth-crossing asteroid, and there is no possibility that the deflection experiment could create an impact hazard to Earth.

-The impact of the 300 kg DART spacecraft at 6.25 km/s will produce a velocity change on the order of 0.4 mm/s, which leads to a significant change in the mutual orbit of these two objects, but only a minimal change in the heliocentric orbit of the system.
-AIDA will provide a great benefit obtaining the size of the resulting impact crater in addition to the momentum transfer measurement, as the effects of porosity and strength of the target are needed to calculate the momentum transfer efficiency.
+The impact of the 300 kg DART spacecraft at 6.25 km/s was designed to produce a velocity change on the order of 0.4 mm/s, which would lead to a significant change in the mutual orbit of these two objects, but only a minimal change in the heliocentric orbit of the system.
+AIDA was designed to provide a great benefit obtaining the size of the resulting impact crater in addition to the momentum transfer measurement, as the effects of porosity and strength of the target are needed to calculate the momentum transfer efficiency.

 DART impacted the small moon of the asteroid Didymos on 26 September 2022, while Hera would arrive at Didymos in 2027, five years after DARTs impact.
 To maximize scientific outcome, the AIDA team had proposed to delay DARTs launch so that Hera would arrive at the asteroid first, enabling it to study DARTs impact, the plume, the crater, and the freshly exposed material.
 While most of the initial objectives of AIDA would still be met if Hera arrives after DART, as a drawback, data from direct observation of the impact and ejecta will not be obtained.

+Analysis of the DART impact

+Analysis of the asteroid 65803 Didymos and its moon Dimorphos after the DART mission showed a reduction in Didymos's orbital period of 33 ± 1.0 minutes, reducing the overall period to an estimated 11.372 ± 0.017 hours.
+Additionally, observations from the Lowell Observatory and their collaborators measured a -2.63 ± 0.6 mm s^{-1} reduction in Dimorphos's track velocity.
+Measurements from the Lowell Observatory collaboration also noted that the shape of Dimorphos changed significantly from an oblate spheroid to an elongated ellipsoid.